younghyun1/younghyun1/README.md

 I graduated from **Sungkyunkwan University** with a B. Eng in Software Engineering.

-Always aspiring towards system programming expertise and the upholding of open-source ethics as well as the right of engineers everywhere in the world.
+Always aspiring towards system programming expertise and the upholding of open-source ethics as well as the right of STEM workers everywhere in the world.

 ### Background
 - **Company:** Suggstions welcome!